devnull-cz/c-prog-lang/modules/arithmetic-type-conversions.md

 # Arithmetic type conversions

 In (very) general, if *binary* operators have operands of different types, the "lower" is promoted to "upper".
-Eg. if one operand is a `long double` and the other is not, the other operand is promoted to a `long double`.
+E.g. if one operand is a `long` and the other is an `int`, the other operand is promoted to a `long`.

-What is more, in most operations (for every operator, the spec says what is done in this respect), `char` and `short` int operands are converted to `int`, and to `unsigned int` if they do not fit in an `int`.
+What is more, in most operations (for every operator, the spec says what is done in this respect), `char` and `short` integer operands are *promoted* to an `int`, or to an `unsigned int` if they do not fit in an `int`.
 That conversion is called *integer promotion*.
 This is done to make the language runtime fast (on x86 32-bit arithmetics can be much faster than when using 16-bit operands).

+  - note that the only way an `unsigned short` would not fit a (signed) `int` but fit an `unsigned int` is if both types had the same size (e.g. 4 bytes).
+    You will probably not use such a compiler/platform combination, ever.

 *Most operations* means all binary operators.
 A ternary operator as well.
 And even some unary operators.